akeneo/pim-helpcenter/content/md/first-steps/manage-locales.md

 Your new locales have to respect one of the following formats: xx_YY, xxx_YY, xx_YY_ZZ... never upload a locale with empty spaces in it.
 If you upload a `es_DE` locale, it will appear as `Spanish (Germany)`, if you upload a locale called `English_test_web` it will appear as `English (test, Web)`.

-The PIM limits to 20 the number of characters that can be used for a locale.
+The PIM limits to 20 the number of characters that can be used for a locale name.

 ## Steps to add a new locale